jahvon/flow/docs/cli/flow_set_template.md

-## flow set secret
+## flow set template

-Update or create a secret in the flow secret vault.
+Set a template definition for use in flow.

 ```
-flow set secret NAME VALUE [flags]
+flow set template NAME DEFINITION_TEMPLATE_PATH [flags]
 ```

 ### Options

 ```
-  -h, --help   help for secret
+  -h, --help   help for template
 ```

 ### Options inherited from parent commands